 Do I need insurance?

 No. This is a completely FREE event!
 Because of the generosity of our volunteer dentists, we will not be filing insurance or charging patients!
-All treatment is based on a first-come, first-served basis.

 Can someone come with me while I am being treated?